jserv/kvm-user-x86/README.md

 ```
 make
 ```
-There are two file generated:
+There are two files generated:
 * `kvm-user`
 * `vm.bin`